-The Scheme may take positions in fixed income derivatives up to 50% of the total fixed income assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
-Further, in line with para 12.25.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the Scheme is permitted to imperfectly hedge their portfolio or a part of their portfolio by using Interest Rate Futures.
+The Scheme may invest in derivatives up to 50% of the total assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
+Further, in line with para 12.25.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the scheme is permitted to imperfectly hedge their portfolio or a part of their portfolio by using Interest Rate Futures.
 These may include instruments such as interest rate swaps, interest rate futures, credit default swaps, forward rate agreements, etc.